Human Rights

 • A labor-management meeting is held every month, and employees can access the progress of proposals about labor-management meetings online.

 Air pollution control Local Communities The CSC Environmental Monitoring Center oversees six air quality monitoring stations and has two digital boards that display real-time air quality data for the public.
 For stationary emission sources, 32 continuous emission monitoring systems (CEMS) serve to monitor traditional pollutants emission intensity and quantity.
-No complaints were received from neighboring communities in 2023.
+If a complaint is raised by a neighboring community, the company will promptly report the pollution incident to the local environmental protection authorities, government, and relevant regulatory agencies to ensure compliant handling.
+1 site

 Since CSC regards employees as an important asset, it provides them with a friendly work environment, implements human rights protection, strictly abides by domestic and foreign labor and human rights criteria, and treats all employees fairly and with respect.
 In addition to having established working conditions and regulations in accordance with government labor laws and regulations as well as having provided equal employment opportunities to all job seekers in accordance with the Employment Service Act, CSC has also established other relevant regulations, such as the establishment of a "Reward and Punishment Review Committee" to review major rewards and punishments of the employees.
 Furthermore, CSC instituted the "Regulations for Prevention Measures, Complaints, Correction and Punishment of Sexual Harassment at the Workplace and in General" and made amendments to these regulations on September 17, 2021 in accordance with the Regulations for Prevention Measures, Complaints, Correction and Punishment of Sexual Harassment promulgated by the Social Affairs Bureau of Kaohsiung City Government.
 The amendments made by CSC comprised the introduction of an investigation team and an external expert mechanism aimed at upholding fairness and justice.
 On top of that, sexual harassment prevention announcements have been carried out via electronic documents sent to all employees.
 Each department at CSC has also been required to put up written statements and stickers in appropriate places at the department regarding the prohibition and prevention of sexual harassment so as to prohibit any sexual harassment incidents.